 - Thus far, most ponies we've seen future versions of qualify.
 Living in Discord's Bad Future probably has this affect on ponies.

-- The Facing The Future Series shows us the version of Danny that replaced his evil future version, and he's downright badass enough to stand toe to toe with Dark Danny, even able to control Danny's recently acquired deadly Super Mode.
-Even better, Sam's his partner.
-A revelation that began the entire series.
+- The Facing the Future Series shows us the version of Danny that replaced his evil future version, and he's downright badass enough to stand toe to toe with Dark Danny, even able to control Danny's deadly Super Mode.
+Even better, Sam's his partner, a revelation that began the entire series.

-- Future John Connor in the Terminator franchise is referred to as a brilliant, Bad Ass military leader of the human resistance.
+- Future John Connor is referred to as a brilliant, badass military leader of the human resistance.
 The first film shows him in action, as part of Kyle's description of him to Sarah, then we see him as a child in the second movie and TV show.

 - Kyle Reese himself.
 Among other things, he makes pipe bombs out of mothballs and a few other sundry household items.
-Bad Ass.
-What makes it apply to this trope is that then The Sarah Connor Chronicles shows us him as a young child before the war.
+What makes it apply to this trope is that then Terminator: The Sarah Connor Chronicles shows us him as a young child before the war.

 - Reese also spends a lot of the first film telling Sarah Connor she's one of these, much to her disbelief, bewilderment and frustration, and his eventual disappointment.
 She is by the second film, though.